Submission Deadline Extended: 22 April 2021, at 11:59 p.m. EDT

 We anticipate that the number of available slots in the scientific program for 15-minute oral presentations will be limited, and we may not be able to accommodate all authors requesting an oral presentation.
 This limitation has two consequences.
 First, attendees are restricted to being the presenting author for only one oral presentation in either the general sessions or in an accepted symposium; however, early professionals who submit an abstract for the Early Professionals Mini-Talk Symposium may submit an additional abstract for an oral presentation in either the general paper sessions or an accepted symposium.
 Second, based on its blind review of submitted abstracts, the Scientific Program Committee may ask that some authors requesting a 15-minute oral presentation present a virtual poster instead; abstracts providing explicit final results are more likely to be accepted for an oral presentation than those with preliminary or ambiguous findings.
 We do not anticipate limiting the number of virtual poster abstracts that a single presenting author can submit.

-Abstracts must be written in English, put presenting authors are encouraged to also submit the abstract in a second language (French, Portuguese, or Spanish).
+Abstracts are limited to 1,750 characters (including spaces) and must be written in English, put presenting authors are encouraged to also submit the abstract in a second language (French, Portuguese, or Spanish).
 By submitting an abstract, the presenting author agrees to register for the virtual conference and to deliver the presentation if it is accepted for the scientific program.

-All abstracts must be submitted online via the AOS Member Portal, which will become available in February 2021.
-The deadline for abstract submission is 15 April 2021.
+All abstracts must be submitted online via the AOS Member Portal.
+We have extended the deadline for abstract submission to 22 April 2021.